Apply

 • Any PHYS course at the 200-level or higher

-• STAT 200 or higher.
-(Students may receive credit for only one of STAT 160, STAT 200 or STAT 289)
+• STAT 200 or higher (Students may receive credit for only one of STAT 160, STAT 200 or STAT 289)

-What courses are not acceptable to APEGS?
+What courses are NOT acceptable electives to APEGS?

-A complete list of Science courses that are unacceptable by APEGS is not yet available.
+A complete list of Science courses that are deemed unacceptable electives by APEGS is not yet available.
 However, courses that are commonly taken by U of R students that have been deemed unacceptable are listed below.

-• All courses that are below 100 level. (e.g. PMTH 092)
+• All courses that are below 100 level (e.g. PMTH 092)

 • Biol 222, Biol 223 (these courses do not have Biol 100 and 101 as a prerequisite)